Benedictteo05/OSA_notes/Operating Systems & Administration/L2 - Operating System Organization.md

 - The part of the OS critical to correct operation (trusted software).
 - Implements the basic mechanisms that assure secure operation of entire OS.
 - Executes in supervisor mode.
+- The `trap` instruction is used to switch from user to supervisor mode, entering the OS.

+### Requesting Service from OS
+- In order to execute privileged instructions, user programs have to activate routines in the kernel, which can then execute on the user programs' behalf.
+- Two techniques:
+	- System call
-- The
+	- Message passing

 ### System Call
 A system call is a call to the OS through the Supervisor mode to do service for the application program.
-- In system call, the relevant function is activated via a **trap** instruction.
+- In system call, the relevant function is activated via a `trap` instruction.
 - OS provides a sub function which the user program calls.
 - Stub function will switch the processor to supervisor mode.
 - It will execute the `trap` instruction by branching to a trap table to the entry point of the system function to be invoked.